oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-db/prepare-db.md

     <copy>exit</copy>
     ```

+    For more information about the DUPLICATE command, [refer to the documentation](https://docs.oracle.com/en/database/oracle/oracle-database/23/rcmrf/DUPLICATE.html).

 ## Task 4: Finish the standby database configuration

 1. Connect to the freshly duplicated standby database and clear the online and standby redo logs: